KyleAMathews/linux-config/README.md

 * Up ULIMIT

 ## Docker image
-My dotfiles + config + Ubuntu are now a Docker image!
+These dotfiles + config + Ubuntu are now a Docker image!

 To run it with your ssh port forwarding: